tmarois/Filebase/README.md

 # Filebase
 A Simple but Powerful Flat File Database Storage.
+No need for MySQL or a expensive SQL server, in fact you just need your current site or application setup.
+All database entries are stored in files ([formatted](https://github.com/timothymarois/Filebase#2-formatting) the way you like).

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/timothymarois/Filebase/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/timothymarois/Filebase/?branch=master)